FilmColors/VIAN/_docs/source/Prerequisites.rst

 - **MacOS**: SnowLion
 - **Ubuntu**: 16.04

-The following Software Tools need to be present:
+If you install VIAN manually (without the installer from the homepage), the following Software Tools need to be present:

 - python3
 - VLC(?)